 For nighttime sleep we've found velcro swaddles to be far easier to manage.

 White noise often reminds babies of the sounds that they heard in the womb and can soothe them to sleep.
-MyHummy products are popular as they sense when the baby has woken and automatically turn on to try and soothe your baby back to sleep.
-They can also double as a toy.
+The LectroFanEVO is a popular white noise machine with fan sounds, surf sounds, and a sleep timer.

 A nightlight can be useful for late night diaper changes as well as breastfeeding.
 CloudB Creatures are not only super cute as toys but also have soothing sounds and light shows to help lull your baby to sleep.